DigitalPublishingToolkit/NN09/md/10Rules.md

-expression of this new form of self-determination, facilitated by technology – an illustration of our right to reduce the complexity of the world according to our own criteria, and to interpret it accordingly.
+expression of this new form of self-determination, facilitated by technology – an illustration of our right to reduce the complexity of the world according to our own criteria, and to interpret it correspondingly.

 In Germany, with its freedom of information laws, a comparable legal right already exists.
-Article 5 of the German Constitution distinguishes *positive* freedom of information – the right to inform oneself ‘without hindrance from generally accessible information sources’ – from *negative* freedom of information, which is meant to protect oneself from ‘inescapably obtrusive’ information.
+Article 5 of the German Constitution distinguishes *positive* freedom of information – the right to inform oneself ‘from generally accessible information sources without hindrance’ – from
+*negative* freedom of information, which is meant to protect oneself from ‘inescapably obtrusive’ information.